6SN7 NOS Page

 1945

-National Union CNU-6SN7GT.
+KEN-RAD 6SN7GT.
 Very beautiful and exclusive US NAVY tubes.
 These are the WWII series, of highest quality ever made 6SN7's.
 In this family is VT231, and the RCA smoked glass as well.
-Used in ships communication systems, made by USA workers, that knew the soldiers out there need to win the war with those.
+Used in ships communication systems, made by USA factory employees, that knew the soldiers out there need to win the war with those.
 Lots of effort was made and very reliable audio tubes were needed.

 These have gray glass, and you can only look in from above.
-Pic1 Pic2.
 These are either NOS, or from unused equipment.

-I bought those from an experienced and reliable collector, selling off his complete inventory.
-Pic1 - Pic2.
-These are perhaps the best 6SN7 ever made, together with 5692 and VT231 Chrome getter.
+I bought those from an experienced and reliable collector, who worked for the military, and got the tubes from the stock.
+He was selling off his complete inventory.
+These are perhaps the best 6SN7 ever made, together with 5692 and generally with all 'Chrome' getter tubes.

 NOS